ihearcolors/folder_sync/README.md

 # folder_sync

-A program in Python that synchronizes two folders that uses Python's WatchDog library.
+A program in Python that synchronizes two folders that uses WatchDog library.

 Command-line arguments: